ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 **What is needed?**

-* a namelist for the diagnostic tailored for testing.
+* A namelist for the diagnostic tailored for testing.
-* a script that implements the test
+* A script that implements the test(s).

 Getting started